WTO chief seeks text to advance debate over COVID-19 vaccine - WTMJ

 Authors of the proposal, which has faced resistance from many countries with influential pharmaceutical and biotech industries, have been revising it in hopes of making it more palatable.

-Rockwell, summarizing comments from Okonjo-Iweala, said she had said it was “incumbent” on member states “to put this revised text on the table so that we can begin text-based negotiations.”
+Okonjo-Iweala, in her remarks posted on the WTO Web site, said it was “incumbent on us to move quickly to put the revised text on the table, but also to begin and undertake text-based negotiations.”

-“She’s firmly convinced that once we can sit down with an actual text in front of us, we can find a pragmatic way forward,” he added.
+“I am firmly convinced that once we can sit down with an actual text in front of us, we shall find a pragmatic way forward,” that is “acceptable to all sides,” she said.

 Co-sponsors of the idea were shuttling between different diplomatic missions to make their case, according to a Geneva trade official who was not authorized to speak publicly on the matter.
 A deadlock persists, and opposing sides remain far apart, the official said.

-Some proponents saw more hope for the proposal after U.S. President Joe Biden’s top trade official, Katherine Tai, said last month that gaping inequities in access to COVID-19 vaccines between developed and developing countries were “completely unacceptable,” and that mistakes made in the global response to the HIV pandemic mustn’t be repeated.
+Some proponents saw more hope for the proposal after Biden’s top envoy on trade, Katherine Tai, said last month that gaping inequities in access to COVID-19 vaccines between developed and developing countries were “completely unacceptable,” and that mistakes made in the global response to the HIV pandemic mustn’t be repeated.

 The argument, part of a long-running debate about intellectual property protections, centers on lifting patents, copyrights, and protections for industrial design and confidential information to help expand the production and deployment of vaccines during supply shortages.
 The aim is to suspend the rules for several years, just long enough to beat down the pandemic.